 There are lots of fun ways to add depth and complexity to your recipes.
 Muddle in fresh berries, pitted stone fruits, grapes and other soft fruits to add flavor and sweetness without the heaviness of fruit juice.
 Alternatively, substitute a portion of your chosen sweetener for your favorite jam, preserves or fruit butter.

 For a savory spin, muddle in a few sprigs of mint, basil, cilantro or other fresh herbs.
 Raw vegetables like cucumber, cherry tomatoes and peppers are crisp and refreshing additions to zero-proof drinks, too!

 Citrus is what’s going to tie your drink together.
 Without it, you’re likely to wind up with a recipe that tastes too sweet or too bitter.
 Lemon, lime and grapefruit all have high levels of acidity that will work wonders in your zero-proof drinks.

 Coffee, tea, juices, sodas and tonics are all great options, but choose wisely!
 The mixer makes for half of your drink, so you’re going to want to put some thought into it.
 You can use one or multiple mixers, but remember, if your mixer contains sugar or citrus, you may need to adjust your recipe’s ratios to keep it balanced.

 In the mood for something bubbly?
 Top Note’s lineup of sparkling mixers are made with less sugar than traditional soft drinks, contain natural, unique ingredients, and have the kind of sparkle that makes your nose tingle (you know what we’re talking about).
-We recommend our Ginger Beer in a Non-Alcoholic Moscow Mule, Club Soda in a Mojito Mocktail, or Indian Tonic in an Espresso Tonic.
+We recommend our Ginger Beer in an Espresso Mule, Club Soda No. 1 in Sparkling Butterfly Pea Lemonade or Indian Tonic Water in a Maple Hibiscus Spritz.

 Garnish With Flair